George Stacy

 Alternate Versions

-• In Spider-Gwen v1 (2015), an alternate version of George Stacy was shown in a world where Gwen Stacy became Spider-Woman.
-Similar to the main reality, he was a police captain in the New York City Police Department and father of Gwen Stacy.
+• In Spider-Gwen v1 (2015), an alternate version of George Stacy appeared in the Spider-Gwen reality that was designated as Earth-65 in the Multiverse.
+He was a police captain in the New York City Police Department and father of Gwen Stacy.
 Initially, he was unaware of his daughters superhero activities and headed a task force to arrest the vigilante.
 However, after learning that Spider-Woman was his daughter, he resigned from the task force and was replaced by Frank Castle.
+George remained in an advisory capacity helping Foggy Nelson and the District Attorney's office until the Vulture would be caught, later arresting Matt Murdock's patsy Kingpin, Wilson Fisk.

 In other media